C00IHandLuke/cs304/README.md

 - mysql-connector-java-5.0.8

 ### Functionality
-a user is able to view their tickets employees can issue tickets im not sure what we included in the demo so put that stuff here
+-a user is able to view their tickets
+-employees can issue tickets
+-im not sure what we included in the demo so put that stuff here

 ### Explination
-talk about the difficult queries and how they are implemented ex. to make this table we had to join these tables
+-talk about the difficult queries and how they are implemented -ex. to make this table we had to join these tables

 ### Details